 9. Grand Central Terminal

 A visit to the Grand Central Terminal is a must when you are in New York and most likely you will be passing through it at some time.
 So take time to enjoy the architecture, the people watch, the food hall here is superb so take a moment to enjoy some great food or take an official tour.

 Home to some of the most famous works of art in the world.
 The Museum is home to Van Gogh’s Starry Night, Monet’s Water Lilies, and Andy Warhol’s Campbell’s Soup Cans.
 This is a definite don’t miss.

 11. Times Square

-Worth seeing just to say you did but Times Square is a noisy busy place so don’t stop to eat (unless its some street food) the hordes of tourists will drive you mad, but at least you say you saw it.
+It’s worth seeing just to say you did but Times Square is a noisy busy place so don’t stop to eat (unless it’s some street food) the hordes of tourists will drive you mad, but at least you say you saw it.

+The Met is for me one of the absolute best things to do in New York, how can you not love a museum that charges what you can afford to pay?
 This is one of the best Museums in the world and you can ‘pay what you can’ which means everyone can afford a visit.
-The Museum holds over 5,000 years of history within its environs and is a without a doubt New York must do.
+The Museum holds over 5,000 years of history within its environs and is without a doubt New York must do.

-Can we talk about food in New York, just for a moment.
-This is the 2lb Fidler on the Roof deli sandwich from the Carnegie Deli, cost $29 US dollars.
-Then there is is New York Pizza, double the size of a Canadian one.
-These lovely open faced sandwiches can be found in the superb food court at Grand Central Station.
+Obviously, you can’t talk about the city without mentioning that one of the best things to do in New York eats.
+So can we talk about food in New York, just for a moment?
+This is the 2lb, Fidler, on the Roof deli sandwich from the Carnegie Deli, which cost $29 US dollars.
+Then there is New York Pizza, double the size of a Canadian one.
+These lovely open-faced sandwiches can be found in the superb food court at Grand Central Station.
 Let’s not forget the vast range of street food in New York either.